aadi1011/AI-ML-Roadmap-from-scratch/README.md

-# Free AI and Machine Learning Roadmap with Resources
+<h1 align=center> Free AI and Machine Learning Roadmap with Resources </h1>

-Become skilled in Artificial Intelligence, Machine Learning, Generative AI, Deep Learning, Data Science, Natural Language Processing, Reinforcement Learning and more with this complete 0 to 100 repository.
+🧠 Become skilled in Artificial Intelligence, Machine Learning, Generative AI, Deep Learning, Data Science, Natural Language Processing, Reinforcement Learning and more with this complete 0 to 100 repository.

-You can follow these modules simultaneously as well as in order given below.
+💡 You can follow these modules simultaneously as well as in order given below.
 The modules are ranked in increasing order of difficulty.
 Content with a `⭐` are developer recommended.

-These are a collection of the best free resources from YouTube and online courses, as well as other popular blogs and websites.
+📚 These are a collection of the best free resources from YouTube and online courses, as well as other popular blogs and websites.